moscolb13/ML_AI_20_1_Assignment/README.md

 📂 Assignment_20_1
 │── 📜 README.md  # This file
-│── 📂 data        # Contains the dataset used for analysis │── 📂 notebooks   # Jupyter notebooks with EDA and model training
+│── housing.csv        # Contains the dataset used for analysis
+│── Assignment 20.1 Capstone Initial Report.ipynb   # Jupyter notebooks with EDA and model training

 ## Getting Started